rome/tools/packages/@romejs/compiler/lint/rules/js/undeclaredVariable.test.md

  unknown:1 lint/js/undeclaredVariables ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ The foobar variable is undeclared.
+  ✖ The foobar variable is undeclared

     foobar;
     ^^^^^^